UniPipe/openpipe/docs/1.0/language.md

 Action plugins should be observed as independent processing units, the following items will be available to them:

 - Config Item: action parameters for the step «provided in the pipeline document»
-- Input Item: input data provided for the action execution
+- Input Item: input data provided to the action
 - Output Item: output data produced by the action execution

 !!!
 Information "Output -> Input"